Skip advert

 Advertisement - Article continues below

-However, the regenerative braking on mild-hybrid models can be unsettling when transitioning between energy recovery and physical disc and pad engagement, making it difficult to slow down smoothly.
-We found that this is even more noticeable on the plug-in hybrid model.
+However, the regenerative braking on mild-hybrid models can be unsettling when transitioning between energy recovery and the engagement of the physical discs and pads, making it difficult to slow down smoothly.
+We found this to be even more noticeable on the plug-in hybrid model.

 Country road driving and handling